CrankyHippo/project-we-love-movies/README.md

 The project backend itself can be tested using link below.

-Backend deployment on [Heroku](https://peaceful-sands-61422.herokuapp.com/movies), and modifying the link will display the data as detailed below.
+Backend deployment on my [Heroku App](https://peaceful-sands-61422.herokuapp.com/movies), and modifying the link will display the data as detailed below.

 ```